pipelight/doc.pipelight/guide/cli.md

   build
 ```

-Run a pipeline in the background (default)
+Run a pipeline in the background (default).

 ```sh
 pipelight run <pipeline_name>
 ```

 Without an argument `run` shows an intercative prompt
-with your pipeline names
+with your pipeline names.

 ```sh
 pipelight run